How To Bet Player Props On Caesars App

 As you can see, all the above props are extremely specific.
 Patrick Mahomes needs to record 291 or more passing yards for the above prop to be graded as a winner.

-Lowry, on the other hand, needs to get 10+ assists, while Salah simply has to score a hat-trick.
+On the other hand, Lowry needs to get 10+ assists, while Salah simply has to score a hat-trick.

 Let’s say that you’re an EPL bettor who risks $200 on Mo Salah to score 3 or more goals.
 If the Liverpool forward scores 5 goals during the game, then your $200 bet will earn you a profit of $600.